travelingcircusofurbanism/website/posts/bogota/Lafamiliaayara/content.md

 Don Popo was one of the young leaders of the Safest Cities Program of UN-Habitat, and his work seems to always have a connection with urban conditions and how people live in a city.

-"_Rap let them interpret their relationship with the community, with the city, the institutions and all the problems that affect them.
+"_Rap lets them interpret their relationship with the community, with the city, with the institutions and all the problems that affect them.
 They talk about what happens at home, in the neighborhood, in the street._" says Don Popo.

 Through their work in local neighborhoods and prisons, they hold out their hands to some of the most forgotten members of Colombian society, welcoming them into their "family".